Protein 101: How much protein we need and how to get it

 2. Wild-caught smoked salmon with almond flour wrap, capers, organic cream cheese, and arugula

-3. Organic Greek yogurt with toppings such as: chia seeds, hemp seeds, walnuts, almonds, berries, cinnamon, grain-free granola, etc.
+3. Organic plain Greek yogurt with toppings such as: chia seeds, hemp seeds, walnuts, almonds, berries, cinnamon, grain-free granola, honey etc.

 5. Breakfast burrito or bowl with organic eggs or tofu, beans, veggies